Th3G0df4th3xr/OWASP-Juice-Shop-Login-Admin-Attacks/Session-Fixation/README.md

-Below is a deep-dive, fully elaborated, professional OffSec-style version of the README.md for the Session Fixation via Unprotected JWT attack in OWASP Juice Shop.
+This is a deep-dive, fully elaborated, professional OffSec-style version of the README.md for the Session Fixation via Unprotected JWT attack in OWASP Juice Shop.

 It includes: